UWCNuclear/Geant4Scintillator/README.md

 # Using York's OpPhoton code

-In the MANDELA desktop at UniZulu, the directory lives in the Ubuntu subsystem at:
+The directory lives in the Ubuntu subsystem at:

     ~/G4/OpPhoton